Planning a submission

 • What is realistic and achievable, given service delivery expectations and the demands of the Professional Doctorate or FRCPath.

-The guidance below shows three possible approaches to a year 1 work-based assessment plan.
+The following guidance shows three possible approaches to a year 1 work-based assessment plan.

 Comments